 Color is an important part of your design.
 You can change the color of slide elements using the master slides and master layouts in Google Drive Slides.

 You can also change some color elements as you create a slide without going into the Master Layout Editing dialog box.

 For example, you can change the color of fonts used in your presentation.
 You can also change the color of drawing elements that you add directly to a slide, such as lines and shapes.
-You cannot change the color of drawing elements added through the Master Layout Editing dialog box without going back into the dialog box.
+You can't change the color of drawing elements added through the Master Layout Editing dialog box without going back into the dialog box.

 When choosing colors, remember the following points:

 - Color choices should contrast or complement one another.
 In most cases, avoid clashing colors such as orange and purple.

 - Choose colors that portray a professional image to your intended audience.
 Earth tones and neutral colors such as white, black, gray and blue are usually considered professional.
 Pastels such as pink and lilac may work for certain markets and not others.